metal-toolbox/sandbox/README.md

 make local-devel-upgrade
 ```

-## NATs setup
+## NATs Jetstream setup

-The chart configures a NATS Jetstream that serverservice sends messages on,
+The chart configures a NATS Jetstream that Serverservice, Orchestrator and the
-for the list of accounts configured check out [values.yaml](values.yaml).

-Messages sent from Serverservice are recieved by `conditionorc` which then forwards them to `alloy` to execute.
+controllers sends messages on, the NATS Jetstream configuration is specified in [values.yaml](values.yaml).

+The services auth in the NATS Jetstream using JWT, to have this properly setup
+on a new sandbox install or update, follow the steps in [nats-bootstrap](./scripts/nats-bootstrap/README.md).

-Also check out the [cheatsheet](cheatsheet.md) to validate the Jetstream setup.
+Check out the [cheatsheet](cheatsheet.md) to validate the Jetstream setup.

 ## Chaos mesh